JoyShaheb/nextjs-rocket-wiki/README.md

 * ✅ make sure all loading and error pages work as expected
 * ✅ add a loading page for dynamic pages
-* design the table component like a zebra pattern
+* ✅ design the table component like a zebra pattern
 * work on carousel dark/light mode versions
+* ✅ add branding and a logo

 ## Future features